I've said it before (I've even written about it before), but I'll say it again: winter is one of my favorite times to visit the American Southwest.

 During the winter, however, you can drive into the canyon and explore at your own pace.

 This isn't to say that it never gets busy (parking at popular trailheads can still be difficult to come by on busy weekends, for example), but it definitely is a different experience to visiting when the shuttles are operating.

 There are some busy dates when Zion does run the shuttles, however, so it's always a good idea to double-check the NPS site as you're planning your trip.
-(For example, during the 2021-22 winter season, shuttles are running December 23-January 1, and on weekends in February.)
+(For example, in the past they've run shuttles during the holidays and on select winter weekends.)

 Shuttles *only* run in Zion Canyon, however.
 In the rest of the park, you can drive your own vehicle year-round, but you'll want to keep an eye on the weather forecast.

 Zion Canyon and US Highway 9 which leads to it rarely close to vehicle traffic since they're at a lower elevation and don't get much snow that sticks around.
 But parts of the park at higher elevations sometimes experience road closures.

 In other sections of the park, the upper part of the Kolob Terrace Road often closes in the winter, and access to Kolob Canyons can sometimes close in bad weather, too.

 Things to do in Zion National Park in winter